IK-AVI/doctest/bli-guides/bli-link-third-party-service.md

 Independetly of the chosen cloud service, after enabling the 3rd party app you will be redirected to _Khimo.com_.
 A QR code and an alphanumeric number will be displayed.
 At this point there are two alternatives to continue with the linking process:

-+ Through _BeoLiving App_: Scan QR code with or insert the alphanumeric number into the _BeoLiving App_.
++ Through _BeoLiving App_: Scan QR code with the _BeoLiving App_ or insert the alphanumeric number into it.
 This will automatically link your
 _BeoLiving Intelligence_ with the 3rd party cloud service.
-+ Through _BeoLiving Intelligence_ web interface: Go to _$INSERT PATH_, insert alphanumeric number and click at _Enable_.
++ Through _BeoLiving Intelligence_ web interface: Go to _$INSERT PATH_, insert alphanumeric number and click _Enable_.

 After accomplished the step described above, go back to your browser where you were redirected to _Khimo.com_ at the beginning and _Authorize_ permissions related to access and control of your installation through the 3rd party cloud service.
 Once the authorization is granted, linking